 She is again talking about Tabor but this time she’s referring to the podium picture that sparked a social media frenzy.
 In the middle there’s Ferrand-Prevot, freshly crowned world champion and smiling from ear to ear.
 To the right, Marianne Vos has made peace with a bronze medal and smiles politely.
 To the left, a devastated Sanne Cant sulks.

 There are several more podium photos like it and now, Cant has become quite known for her less-than-enthused podium face.
-Yet there is a stark contrast between the Sanne Cant in those images and the Sanne Cant sitting across for me, who breaks out laughing as I broach this topic.
+Yet there is a stark contrast between the Sanne Cant in those images and the Sanne Cant sitting across from me, who breaks out laughing as I broach this topic.

 “Sometimes I’m bummed that people don’t know who I am in real life.
 But on the other hand, when I am on the podium I don’t want to pretend to be someone I’m not,” she explained.
 “If I’m disappointed with getting second or third, I don’t think I should have to stand up there and smile just to make myself more popular with the people.
 In the moment, I simply can’t do that, and I don’t want to either.
 I just try to be myself as much as possible.”

 Being herself, however, hasn’t been the easiest.
 The Belgian media and fans are some of the harshest critics in the sport of cycling, and Cant has experienced more than her fair share of bad headlines.

 “When I was younger, I didn’t do myself any favours by not thinking before I spoke.
 I now know better.
 You can’t just say whatever pops in your head because the next day it’ll appear big and bold in the papers,” she said.
 “I also know to read as few papers as possible…and to never look at the comments.”

 “But all the things that were written about me after Tabor and with Pauline…that was really bad.
 I was devastated,” she said.